-- > Students are encouraged to arrive after 7:45 a.m.
-If arriving to school prior to 7:30 a.m. enter through the main office. - > Students are NOT to open any outside doors or admit ANYONE into the building, whether or not the students know the person or persons. - Prior to 8:00 a.m. students may not visit classrooms without a pass from the teacher. - Beginning at 8:00 a.m. students must report directly to their lockers and then proceed to their block one class.
-Loitering is not permitted in the corridors or any other area of the school.
-All coats, hats, backpacks, and book bags must be deposited in the student's locker.
-No student is permitted to go to class with these items. - All students must be seated in their block one class by 8:09 a.m.
+- Students are encouraged to arrive after 7:45 a.m.
+If arriving to school prior to 7:30 a.m. enter through the main office. - Students are NOT to open any outside doors or admit ANYONE into the building, whether or not the students know the person or persons. - > Prior to 8:00 a.m. students may not visit classrooms without a pass from the teacher. - Beginning at 8:00 a.m. students must report directly to their block one class.
+Loitering is not permitted in the corridors or any other area of the school. - All students must be seated in their block one class by 8:04 a.m.